AT&T FirstNet

 Usability readout showing SUS scores

-SUS scores and task completion data from the final validation round.
+SUS scores and task completion data from the final validation round — both mobile and desktop in the "Excellent" range.

 Extension